criszelaya24/admin-api/README.md

 ```

 # Enpoint documentation
-- Check the folder 'docs' and open the api.html
+- Check the folder 'docs' and open the api.html to find the endpoints